-The visit to the Eiffel Tower is mandatory, you can not go to Paris and do not climb (or take the elevator) the Eiffel Tower, and it would be much better if you don’t have to wait the endless lines.
+A visit to the Eiffel Tower is mandatory, you cannot go to Paris and not climb (or take the elevator) the Eiffel Tower, and it’s much better if you don’t have to wait in endless lines.

-When you go just a few days to such a big city and with so many things to see, saving the queues is a very big advantage!
+When you visit such for just a few days to such a big city with so many things to see, saving the queues is a huge advantage!

-To do this you have to buy the ticket online, and with it you can climb without having to wait.
+To do this, you have to buy the ticket online, allowing you to climb without waiting.
 That’s a good idea, isn’t it?

 Visit the Moulin Rouge

-The Moulin Rouge is the famous Parisian cabaret and for more than 120 years it has been one of the centers of Montmartre.
-It has a long history that is interesting to discover in situ.
+The Moulin Rouge is the famous Parisian cabaret, and for more than 120 years, it has been one of the centers of Montmartre.
+So it has a long history that is interesting to discover.

-You can also do, like many people, and just stroll outside, take pictures and walk through its streets, reach the Artists’ Square and dine in Montmartre.
+You, like many people, can just stroll outside, take pictures and walk through its streets, reach the Artists’ Square and dine in Montmartre.

-One of my favorite neighborhoods in Paris is Montmartre topped with the Sacre Coeur.
-This neighborhood you can visit it day or night, I prefer it at night, it has more charm.
+One of my favorite neighborhoods in Paris is Montmartre, topped with the Sacre Coeur.
+You can visit this neighborhood day or night; I prefer it at night since it has more charm.

-But for tastes the colors, you can try going day and night and tell me which one you liked the most!
+But for the sake of it, you can try going by day and night and tell me which one you liked the most!

-Visiting the Louvre museum is a must, but if you make it guided, then the experience will be much better.
+Visiting the Louvre museum is a must, but the experience will be much better if you make it guided.

 Notre Dame, Conciergerie, Pantheon

-From Trocadero there is a fantastic view of the Eiffel Tower, go at night with your camera and tripod or just walk whenever you want!
+From Trocadero there is a fantastic view of the Eiffel Tower, go at night with your camera and tripod or just walk whenever and wherever you want!

 The Latin Quarter is very lively, ideal for dining.
-Afterwards, to go down everything you have eaten, you can approach the Ile de la Cité, where the Cathedral of Notre Dame is located, cross the Saint-Michel Bridge and have a beautiful night view of one of the most beautiful cities in Europe.
+Afterward, to digest everything you have eaten, you can approach the Ile de la Cité, where the Cathedral of Notre Dame is located, cross the Saint-Michel Bridge and have a beautiful night view of one of the most beautiful cities in Europe.

 Arc de Triomphe

-For the lazy, those who don’t have a car, or those who want to, there’s the touristic bus.
-The typical hop on hop off with many stops, where you can get off and climb wherever you want.
+For the lazy, those who don’t have a car or those who want to, there’s the tourist bus.
+The typical hop-on hop-off with many stops, where you can get off and climb wherever you want.

 Excursion to the Palace of Versailles

-Tell me what your must-see visits in Paris are!
+Let me know what your must-see visits to Paris are!

 - Guide to visit Paris in 5 days